What is a Kansas Registered Agent?

-Before filing your Articles of Organization with the Kansas Secretary of State, you need to select a Registered Agent for your LLC.
+Before starting your Kansas LLC by filing the Articles of Organization with the Kansas Secretary of State, you need to select a Registered Agent for your LLC.

 A Registered Agent is a person or company who agrees to accept legal mail on behalf of your LLC in case your business gets sued.